pragmint/open-practices/capabilities/continuous-delivery.md

 To assess how mature your team or organization is in this capability, complete this four-part exercise.

 Consider the descriptions in the four areas of focus below: Value Delivery Frequency, Lead Time for Changes, Change Failure Rate, and Time to Restore Services.
 Score yourself on each area.
-The number you select represents your overall score for the area of focus.
-For example, score a 1 if user-facing updates are delivered infrequently, a 2 if they're delivered occasionally, a 3 if they're delivered regularly, and a 4 if these updates are continuous.

 If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
 For example, if you think your team's lead time for changes is somewhere between weeks and days, then you would score a 2.5 for that area.

 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.